Computer-Architecture-Project-Team-11/Part1/Report.md

        * sim_freq: 1000000000000 for both CPUs
        * host_mem_usage: 674144 for TimingSimpleCPU and 678752 for MinorCPU
        * Number of instructions commited: 445920 for TimingSimpleCPU and 445973 for MinorCPU

     The differencies are mostly related to time.
 They are justified considering the fact that TimingSimpleCPU lacks in speed in comparison to MinorCPU.
-     The similarities are also justified because they concern parameters that are controled by either the program or the intruction given.
+    The similarities are also justified because they concern a) the frequency which is determined by us, b) the memory used by the host and the number of instructions commited which depend on our program and are not influenced by the CPU.
    c. srthdhrg